Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

  `en_core_web_lg` requires manual installation, which can be done by running the following command in the terminal:
 `python -m spacy download en_core_web_lg`

-Todo:

-- Include OCR
-- Include Yasmine's name modifications in the knowledge base
-- Construct proper training data from 2022 candidate ads and train the entity linker